JeffreyXAIntegrators/SCPWebWallet/README.md

 cd webwallet && make
 ```

-This will install the `scp-webwallet` binary in your $GOPATH/bin folder (By default, this is $HOME/go/bin).
+This will install the `scp-webwallet` and `scp-webwallet-server` binaries into your $GOPATH/bin folder (By default, this is $HOME/go/bin).

 Other Makefile commands are:
 * `make all`, another way to build and install the release binaries